AlisAleksanyan/BI_reporting/README.md

 This demo uses fake sample data, but the original project was built with real company data.
 It includes the full data processing pipeline: from raw extraction, cleaning, and transformation to creating readable reports and dashboards.

+Please visit the following link to view the app: https://agendareport.streamlit.app/
 ### Features

 Automated ETL pipeline: raw data → cleaned & structured datasets (via GitHub Actions)